keymanapp/keyman/web/README.md

-	samples				Sample pages demonstrating ways to link with KeymanWeb testing     		Test-case web-pages for various aspects of KeymanWeb functionality
+	samples				Sample pages demonstrating ways to link with KeymanWeb testing     		Test-case web-pages for various aspects of KeymanWeb functionality unit_tests			A Node-driven test suite for automated testing of KeymanWeb

 ## Usage
 Open **index.html** or **samples/index.html** in your browser.
 Be sure to compile KeymanWeb before viewing the pages.